averkinderen/mscloud.github.io/_posts/2020-05-08-Update-API-in-APIM-from-Azure-Devops.md

 ---
-title: "Use Azure DevOps pipelines for continuous delivery to Azure API Management Service "
+title: "Use Azure DevOps pipelines for continuous delivery of APIs to Azure API Management Service "
 categories:
   - Azure
 tags: